annabreyer/coworking-app/doc/documentation.md

 Rooms can also have workstations, they have no effect of the capacity of the room.

 ### Booking
-Bookings contain the Businessday, the room and the user.
+Bookings contain the BusinessDay, the room and the user.
 They can also contain the workstation.
 If rooms or workstations are used will be configurable in the future.

 ### Workstation